www.stalkvictims.info - weapons page

 MYTHS

-#1: Guns are not useful for defence.
+1. Guns are not useful for defense.

-#2: Most murderers are ordinary people who kill in a moment of anger only because a gun is available.
+3. Most murderers are ordinary people who kill in a moment of anger only because a gun is available.

 Studies on homicide show that the overwhelming majority of murderers are people with life long histories of violence, sometimes irrational, sometimes acquisitive.
 The typical US murderer has a prior criminal history averaging at least six years, with four felony arrests.
 He is also likely to be a substance abuser with a record of traffic and/or gun accidents.
 Indeed, even people who accidentally kill with guns tend to have similar felony records and histories of substance abuse, car accidents and gun accidents.
 In short, they are an aberrant minority, characterized by a consistent indifference to human life, including their own - not the average gun owner.

-#3: Gun owning families are at a high risk of accidental death or injury.
+4. Gun owning families are at a high risk of accidental death or injury.

-Gun accidents are very rare relative to the numbers exposed.
-Despite an estimated six million guns in Australian homes, about 100 times more people die in vehicle accidents every year than die in gun accidents (20 deaths vs. 2,000 deaths).
+Gun accidents are very rare relative to the numbers exposed and comprise a small fraction of all gun deaths.
+Despite an estimated six million guns in Australian homes, about 60 times more people die in vehicle accidents each year than die in gun accidents (20 deaths vs. 1,200 deaths).
 Many of these accidental deaths are actually misreported gun suicides.
-About 80% of gun deaths in Australia are gun suicides, while gun restrictions have no lasting effect on the overall suicide rate.
+Gun restrictions have no lasting effect on the overall suicide rate due to substitution.
+Many activities have much higher accidental death rates than gun ownership but provide no protection against violent criminals.
 Gun accidents are largely confined to a reckless subset of the population, people with criminal histories, alcoholics and those with personality disorders - not the average gun owner.
 Likewise, child gun accident deaths (very rare) are usually a result of gross negligence on the part of reckless parents who have little regard for the safety of their children or the law.

-#4: A criminal would take a gun off me.
+5. A criminal would take a gun off me.

-#5: I'll be criminally charged and sued for damages if I shoot an attacker.
+6. I'll be criminally charged and sued for damages if I shoot an attacker.

 You have the right to defend yourself.
 Don't be frightened of being charged with a crime or civil litigation.
 So long as you know the law and do the right thing (e.g., don't flee the scene) it is very unlikely you will be charged with a criminal offence or successfully sued in civil court.
 If you use force, the force must be used strictly for defensive use, reasonably proportionate to the threat, and not as a means to 'punish' your attacker (vigilantism).
 There is always a chance you could be criminally charged or sued, but would you prefer to be judged by 12 or carried by six?
-If it really is a matter of life and death (for you and your loved ones) the answer should be easy.
+If it really is a matter of life and death (for you or a loved one) the answer should be easy.

 Return to Index